-- 613.06 Title of the work: contributions to published collections. (cont'd) - 613.06(b) Title of the work: collection title omitted.
-Where the collection title and the title of the individual work are not the same and the application gives the title of the individual selection being registered but does not give the title of the collection, the application is acceptable without annotation. - Ticle of the work: completion of "Publi-613.06(c) cation as a Contribution" space.
+613.06(c) Title of the work: completion of "Publication as a Contribution" space.
 Where the application contains a space marked "Publication as a Contribution" and the application omits information about the collective work, the Copyright Office will add the missing information by annotation except where the work being registered is an advertisement.
 See section 613.06(d) below.
 Where the work being registered is clearly a contribution to a collective work, but neither the application nor the deposit copy includes information about the collective work, the Office may request that information.